turkeryilmaz/openairinterface5g/ci-scripts/yaml_files/5g_fhi_7.2/README.md

 ![Docker deploy 7.2](../../../doc/images/docker-deploy-oai-7-2.png)

 This docker-compose is designed to use `OAI-gNB` with a 7.2 compatible Radio Unit.
 Before using this docker compose you have to configure the host machine as per the [ORAN_FHI7.2_Tutorial](../../../doc/ORAN_FHI7.2_Tutorial.md).
 The container image used by the docker compose file is tested only on `Ubuntu 22.04` docker host.
-The image is present in our official docker hub account `docker.io/oaisoftwarealliance/oai-gnb-7.2:develop`.

 ## Build Image (Optional)

 If you wish to make your own image after modification or from a specific branch then you can build it manually,

+### Ubuntu base image

 ```bash
 cd ../../../